 - Pure, clean fish oil

 Dark green leafy vegetables, such as collard greens, kale, and spinach, contain high amounts of antioxidants.
 Antioxidants work to kill off invading bacteria and toxins inside the body’s cells and tissues, including the cells and tissues that make up joints.
 These greens are also rich in sulforaphane, a substance that’s known to block the enzyme processes that trigger joint inflammation.
 Last, dark green leafy vegetables contain a host of phytochemical agents, which help the body’s immune system fight off bacteria and the inflammation that results.

-.
+Foods Rich in CalciumIt’s no secret that foods rich in calcium support bone health.
+Cow milk, in particular, has been widely advocated by public health authorities as being good for the bones since it’s high in calcium.
+What’s not so widely known is that the body doesn’t properly absorb calcium and vitamin D unless a balanced mix of other important minerals, such as magnesium and potassium is present.
 Cow milk doesn’t contain these minerals.
 Fruits, nuts, and dark green leafy vegetables not only provide hefty doses of calcium but also the balanced mix of minerals the body needs to absorb and use calcium.
 This means if you’ve been drinking milk to support your joint health, eat more plant-based foods instead.
-You also need to get enough sunshine to support healthy vitamin D levels, or use a supplement such as Hallelujah Diet’s Vitamin D3-K2
+You also need to get enough sunshine to support healthy vitamin D levels, or use a supplement such as Hallelujah Diet’s Vitamin D3-K2.

 The Hallelujah Diet - Healthy Eating for Healthy Joints and So Much More